Animal Welfare Licensing

 Animal licence fees

 As part of your application, you must obtain and submit a recent veterinary inspection report on the suitability of the premises.
 Alternatively, we can arrange an assessment of your premises by the City of London approved vet and recharge their fees to you.
+These fees will be provided on application.

 View our fees